-From a Digital Nomad point of view, it not one of the places that you can sustain a long-term Homebase.
+From a Digital Nomad point of view, it is not one of the places where you can sustain a long-term Homebase.
 However, it is a beautiful place for a short-term stay.
-Lake Toba can be a perfect retreat since it is no more than a couple of hours flight away for Nomads based in Thailand, Vietnam, Malaysia, or Bali.
+Lake Toba can be a perfect retreat since it is no more than a couple of hours’ flight away for Nomads based in Thailand, Vietnam, Malaysia, or Bali.

 Getting there from Medan

 The nearest airport to Lake Toba is Kuala Namu Airport in Medan, the capital city of North Sumatra.
 It is not the most beautiful of cities at all.
 Despite that, there was still some sightseeing to do.
 The most common activity to do near Medan is the Bukit Lawang jungle trek where you can spot Orangutans.
 Other than this, there are a few attractions in the city.
 I have visited Maimoon Palace & Graha Maria Annai Velangkanni church which has unique architecture inspired by Indo-Mogul architecture.

 Finding the bus terminal was a bit tricky since Medan isn’t a very organized city.
 I used google maps to find the location and got there using South East Asia ride-hailing service, Grab.